 Any original item made of wood (wood carving, sculpture, collage, wood burning, etc.).
-Utilitarian wood items made from patterns or kits (outdoor or indoor furniture, shelves, etc.) should be entered in woodworking, NOT Visual Arts.
+Utilitarian wood items made from patterns or kits (e.g. outdoor or indoor furniture, shelves) should be entered in woodworking, not in visual arts.
 Popsicle stick crafts are not acceptable for State Fair entry.
 Wood items that have been partially or totally created through the use of laser cutting programs/devices should be entered in Computer-Generated Art.
 All Visual Arts Wood exhibits MUST have an artistic element that the exhibitor can explain.
 Furniture built by the exhibitor aligns with the Woodworking project area - unless the element to be judged is wood carving or wood burning that is one element of the exhibit.
 Exhibits will be judged using a Visual Arts Rubric and not a woodworking construction rubric.

-Visual Arts Ready4Life Challenge
+Visual Arts Ready4Life Challenge (SF 50351)